- Must visit

 Museo Correale di Terranova

-Sorrento’s principal museum, housed in an aristocratic villa with collections of Neapolitan paintings, decorative arts, clocks, and Capodimonte porcelain, plus sea-view gardens.
+Sorrento’s main museum, set in an 18th-century villa with Neapolitan paintings, decorative arts, clocks, and porcelain, plus sea-view gardens.

 Take a flight from Zermatt to Sorrento and enjoy the approximately 499 miles (804 km) long journey.
 Find schedules and pricing options for a convenient and affordable trip.